I Am the Greatest (Cassius Clay album)

 I Am the Greatest is a comedy album by boxer Cassius Clay, released in August 1963 – six months before he won the world heavyweight championship, publicly announced his conversion to Islam, and changed his name to Muhammad Ali.
-It was released by CBS Columbia.
+It was released by Columbia/CBS.
 The album helped establish Ali's reputation as an eloquently poetic "trash talker".
-The album has also been identified as an early example of rap music and a precursor to hip hop music.
+The album has also been identified as an early example of hip hop music.